Carricaner/watchdog/README.md

 4. Now, we can use the app through `http://localhost:8000`.

+5. We can see the API Doc through `http://localhost:8000/v1/doc/redoc`

 ## Other Notes

 - Remember to install `setuptools` so that IDE can resolve the packages.

 ## Future Work

+- Write a start script
+- Normalize the response format

 ## References